What is matched betting?

 Recommended Tool 2

 Sign up to either OddsMonkey or Profit Accumulator and start with their free trial.
 Both walk you through your first matched bet step by step.
-Your first bet will typically be on a sign-up offer from a major bookmaker — you'll need a small amount of starting capital (£20–£50) which is returned to you as part of the process.
+Your first bet will typically be on a sign-up offer from a major bookmaker such as Bet365, William Hill, or Paddy Power.
+You will need a small amount of starting capital, typically £20 to £50 per offer, which is returned to you as part of the process.
+Most people start with £200 to £300 in their bank account dedicated to this, cycling the same funds across multiple offers rather than tying up new money each time.

 Work through sign-up offers one at a time.
 Keep a simple spreadsheet tracking each bet, the bookmaker, and your profit.
 Organisation is the key to making this work consistently.

-The main risk is human error — placing the wrong stake, backing the wrong selection, or misreading an offer's terms.
+The most common risk is human error: placing the wrong stake, backing the wrong selection, or misreading an offer's terms.
 This is why using dedicated software is strongly recommended for beginners.
+A single mistake on a £50 free-bet offer could wipe out the profit from two or three previous offers, so patience and double-checking every calculation matters.

 Bookmakers can also restrict or close your account if they identify you as a matched bettor.
 This is legal and common.
-It doesn't mean you lose money — it just means you can no longer use that bookmaker's offers.
-Most matched bettors work across 20–40 bookmakers to spread this risk.
+It does not mean you lose money; it just means you can no longer use that bookmaker's offers.
+Most matched bettors work across 20 to 40 bookmakers to spread this risk.
+According to The Second Income UK, account restrictions typically begin to appear after three to six months of active matched betting, giving most beginners ample time to complete the most valuable sign-up offers before any restrictions take effect.

-Finally, matched betting is not entirely passive — it requires your attention and time, particularly in the early months.
+Finally, matched betting is not entirely passive.
+It requires your attention and time, particularly in the early months.
+Budget for five to ten hours per week if you want to earn towards the upper end of the realistic range.

 The earning figures on this page are accurate based on our research at the time of publication.
 Individual results will vary based on time invested, offers available, and account longevity.
 Always read the full terms of any bookmaker offer before placing a bet.
 If gambling is affecting you or someone you know, contact BeGambleAware.org.